 7. Keep Windows Defrag ON

-Another relic of the early days of SSDs was that defragmenting an SSD was not only unnecessary but potentially damaging to the SSD as defragging chipped away at the number of read/write cycles left in the drive.
+Another relic of the early days of SSDs: defragmenting an SSD was not only unnecessary but potentially damaging to the SSD, as defragging chipped away at the number of read/write cycles left in the drive.

 That’s kind of true, but Windows 10 knows this already, and if you have scheduled defragmentation enabled, Windows will identify your SSD and indeed will defrag it (because contrary to popular belief, SSDs do get fragmented, albeit much less so).

 With that said, it’s better to think of today’s defrag option in Windows as more of an all-round disk-health tool.
 (Even Windows now refers to the process as “Optimization” rather than “defragmentation.”)
 The process will also “retrim” your SSD which runs the lovely TRIM function we talked about earlier.